vgonzenbach/retail-dataflow/README.md

 #### Further Notes

-All tables contains both date and timestamp columns for usability.
-An ingestion timestamp is automatically added to each row by BQ.
+All tables contain both date and timestamp columns for usability.
+An ingestion timestamp is automatically added by BQ to each row.

 ## Dataflow Pipeline